-- 1. This Guidance for Osteopathic Pre-registration Education is issued by the General Osteopathic Council (GOsC).
+- The Graduate outcomes for Osteopathic Pre-registration Education (GOPRE) and Standards for Education and Training (SET) is issued by the General Osteopathic Council (GOsC).
 The GOsC is the body established under the Osteopaths Act 1993 to regulate osteopathy in the UK.
-It does this by: - setting standards - assuring the quality of pre-registration education - maintaining the Register of osteopaths legally permitted to practise in the UK - removing or restricting the registration of osteopaths who do not meet standards. - The Osteopathic Practice Standards (available at: https://standards.osteopathy.org.uk/) are the core standards, set by the GOsC, that UK graduates must demonstrate before they can be awarded a Recognised Qualification'.
-A Recognised Qualification enables a graduate to register and practise as an osteopath. - 3.
-This Guidance for Osteopathic Pre-registration Education supports the Osteopathic Practice Standards and provides a reference point for students, educational institutions, patients and others.
-It describes the professional aspects of osteopathic pre-registration education, and the outcomes that graduates are expected to demonstrate before graduation in order to show that they practise in accordance with the Osteopathic Practice Standards. - 4.
-The guidance should be read alongside other supplementary guidance issued by the General Osteopathic Council, which includes: - guidance about student fitness to practise - quidance about the management of health and disability - 5.
-Other reference points that inform the development of osteopathic preregistration education within the academic community include: - the Quality Assurance Agency for Higher Education UK Quality Code for Higher Education (comprising expectations, practices, advice and guidance including in relation to course design and development, learning and teaching, monitoring and evaluation, assessment and monitoring and evaluation) available at: https://www.qaa.ac.uk/quality-code
+It does this by: - setting standards - assuring the quality of pre-registration education - maintaining the Register of osteopaths legally permitted to practise in the UK - removing or restricting the registration of osteopaths who do not meet standards - 2.
+The Osteopathic Practice Standards (OPS) are the core standards, set by the GOsC, that UK graduates must demonstrate before they can be awarded a Recognised Qualification' (RQ) which enables a graduate to register and practise as an osteopath. - 3.
+GOPRE supports the OPS and provides a reference point for students, educational providers, patients and others.
+It describes the professional aspects of osteopathic pre-registration education, and the outcomes that graduates are expected to demonstrate before graduation in order to show that they practise in accordance with the OPS.
+The outcomes represent the minimum requirements to apply for entry to the GOsC register, and progress to a career in a range of settings.
+The Standards for Education and Training set out the standards that we expect providers of osteopathic education programmes to meet. - 4.
+The guidance should be read alongside other supplementary guidance issued by the GOsC, which includes: - guidance about student fitness to practise - guidance about the management of health and disability. - 5.
+Other reference points that inform the development of osteopathic preregistration education within the academic community include: - the Quality Assurance Agency for Higher Education UK Quality Code for Higher Education (comprising expectations, practices, advice and guidance including in relation to course design and development, learning and teaching, monitoring and evaluation, assessment and monitoring and evaluation) - the Quality Assurance Agency for Higher Education Subject Benchmark Statement for Osteopathy. - 6.
+This guidance should be read by: - students and prospective students, to assist in their understanding of the professional expectations on graduates in order to meet the core regulatory requirements set out in the OPS

-- the Quality Assurance Agency for Higher Education Subject Benchmark Statement for Osteopathy, available at: https://www.qaa.ac.uk/docs/qaa/subject-benchmark-statements/subject-benchmark-statement-osteopathy.pdf?sfvrsn=6835c881_4 - 6.
-This guidance should be read by: - students and prospective students, to assist in their understanding of the professional expectations on graduates in order to meet the core regulatory requirements set out in the Osteopathic Practice Standards - osteopathic educational institutions, to set out the professional expectations on students in order to meet the Osteopathic Practice Standards, leading to the award of a Recognised Qualification and registration with the GOsC - those involved in quality assurance of qualifications, to help them understand the professional expectations that must be met in order to deliver the Osteopathic Practice Standards and allow the award of a Recognised Qualification. - 7.
+- osteopathic training providers, to set out the professional expectations on students in order to meet the OPS, leading to the award of a RQ and registration with the GOsC - those involved in quality assurance of qualifications, to help them understand the professional expectations that must be met in order to deliver the OPS and allow the award of a RQ. - 7.
 This guidance may be of interest to: - other healthcare professionals, and employers to facilitate an understanding of osteopathic education, and to support better integration, interprofessional education and collaboration within the wider academic and Allied Health professional community - patients, to inform them about the content of osteopathic education and training.